-Understand Its Always a Gamble
+Understand it is Always a Gamble

-There is no such thing as sure-fire stocks, nor at their ever-green stocks.
+There is no such thing as sure-fire stocks, nor as their ever-green stocks.
 Sure, some of the larger businesses and brands do have a fairly stable holding price, but there is ALWAYS that risk that the price of each share could drop or raise at the drop of a hat.
 Yes, people do indeed make their fortunes from the smallest of investments, but many more will lose that amount as well.

 Understand Your Portfolio

 It’s no good investing in brands and businesses you don’t understand or have never heard of before.
 If you pick stocks from companies you follow along with it will make it easier for you to predict what the stock price might do.
-Even if you have picked stocks in a company you don’t know, why not do a little homework on their past, future and present plans and share prices.
+Even if you have picked stocks in a company you don’t know, why not do a little homework on their past, future and present plans and share prices?

 A Looser is a Good Starter